u3555972/FINA4350-WSB-Sentiment-and-Stock-Returns/Blog Posts/Cleaning Reddit Data and Identifying Stock.md

 ## Final Thoughts

 I found the data cleaning part relatively easier than identifying a stock.
-The main difficulty came from using conventional methods such as Series operations, for some reason, was slower than mapping a column to a function.
+The main difficulty came from using conventional methods such as Series operations, which, for some reason, was slower than mapping a column to a function.
 Additionally, it was just more complex to identify a stock until I realized that the stock ticker mentioned must always be uppercase.
 However, I realize that my code can always be improved in terms of speed, perhaps using vector-based operations would make it more efficient.

 To be sure, this was quite a challenging experience trying to find methods to identify the stock.
 I was stuck for more than a day doing this, surfing through *StackOverflow* for the best method.
 At the end, my bad practice of using for loops actually ended up solving the problem of speed and extracting the correct information for me!